Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 by Updated

-Ayco manages assets for non-high-net-worth and high-net-worth individuals, as well as pension and profit sharing plans, charitable organizations and corporations.
+The firm manages assets for non-high-net-worth and high-net-worth individuals, as well as pension and profit-sharing plans, charitable organizations and corporations.
 The firm offers employer-sponsored financial counseling, investment management and family office services.
 Most of its advisors are also broker-dealer representatives and many are insurance agents, too.

-The Ayco Company doesn't impose an account minimum for clients who receive discretionary management.
-However, the wrap fee program the firm sponsors requires a minimum investment of $100,000 while family office services also require a minimum investment.
-Financial counseling clients are not required to open an investment account.
+Goldman Sachs Wealth Services doesn't impose an account minimum for clients who receive discretionary management.
+However, the wrap fee program the firm sponsors requires a minimum investment of $100,000, while the firm’s Personal Wealth offering typically requires that clients at $1 million.
+The Personal Wealth service combines individualized financial planning and investment management services.

 What to Watch Out For